 We aim to facilitate a platform for organizers, producers, performers and creators to share knowledge and best practices across the region.
 During the Seminars, we seek to uncover experiences and knowledge of our peers in the circus community, with the intention of sharing best practices and reflecting on models and possibilities for growth in the field.
 We take a starting point in current realities and challenges in the field, with a focus on imagining and designing a more sustainable future for contemporary circus, in the Nordic Region and beyond.

 The 2023 edition of the Circus Seminars will take place between 13th-15th June, ahead of the DYNAMO Circus Festival.
 The main themes of the Seminars are: Articulation, Innovation, Sustainability.
-The programme and list of speakers will be available in the spring of 2023.

 Articulation: Questions of framing artistic expression within circus.
 How do we phrase the physical?
 How do we write and speak of circus?
 What is a circus language; how do we engage with conceptual loans from other art forms, eg. theatre, dance?
 What is circus criticism and where are the circus critics?
 Non-verbal forms of expression, such as physical expression, storytelling in embodied manners; physical storytelling is interrogated as a medium to bridge understanding and empathy across cultural or language differences.